Yuki Tsunoda is a Japanese Formula 1 driver, born in Sagamihara, Japan on May 11, 2000.

 The Japanese driver is renowned for his aggressive driving style, with his late braking and overtaking drawing comparisons between himself and the likes of fellow Red Bull products Daniel Ricciardo and Max Verstappen, and Marko saying he has "unbelievable basic speed."

-While most who join the Formula 1 grid do so with experience of multiple tests to their name already, this isn't the case for Tsunoda.
+While most who join the Formula 1 grid do so with experience of multiple tests to their name already, this wasn't the case for Tsunoda.

 He competed in an official F1 session for the first time at the 2020 post-season test in Abu Dhabi.
 In it, he completed a total of 122 laps with his best time being a 1:37.557, which was enough to put him P5 by the end of the session.

-A large reason why he hasn't driven in more testing or practice sessions in F1 is his physique.
-Being 5'2 and weighing just 54kg, he requires more preparation than most in order to withstand the high-level g-forces that comes with driving an F1 car.
+A large reason why he hadn't driven in more testing or practice sessions in F1 was his physique.
+Being 5'2 and weighing just 54kg, he required more preparation than most in order to withstand the high-level g-forces that comes with driving an F1 car.

-Ahead of his rookie season, Tsunoda has stated that he is working hard on strengthening his neck muscles ahead of his rookie season after being surprised by the physical demands of the AlphaTauri when he tested it.
+Ahead of his rookie season, he stated that he was working hard on strengthening his neck muscles after being surprised by the physical demands of the AlphaTauri when he tested it.

 Tsunoda's professional motorsport career started in 2010 when, at the age of 10, he competed in the JAF Junior Karting Championship, ending the season in P6.
 The following year, he finished P5, before moving up a class in 2012 and taking P3.